shiqiyang-okta/ghpick/README.md

 * git must be installed.
 The command used to patch the files is "git apply"

 ### Todo
 The tests need to be rewritten.
-Sorry about that, I had a tight deadline.

 ### Warnings
 As always, use this library at your own risk.
 Plese test this in your environment before letting it run free since this rebuilds the tree.
-Luckily you can revert if you have to.
+You can always revert if something goes wrong.

 ### Please
 Please file issues if you need, or feel free to email me with any questions.
 Pull requests are welcome.